Schedule

 Fine Motor Skills

-We offer activities that promote the development of fine motor skills, such as stacking blocks, playing with puzzles, and using crayons or finger paints.
-These activities help your child refine their hand-eye coordination and dexterity.
+We support fine motor skill development at our in-home daycare in Lubbock, Texas through hands-on activities such as stacking blocks, completing puzzles, and using crayons or finger paints.
+These activities help children strengthen hand-eye coordination, control, and dexterity.

 Gross Motor Skills